 \subsection{Augmented Large Language Models}

-In recent studies, efforts have been made to enhance the context generation ability of LLMs in specific domains by incorporating external knowledge~\cite{mialon2023augmented}.
-One group of approaches leverages external modules to enhance the LLM's context generation ability, such as JARVIS~\cite{wu2023visual}, TaskMatrix~\cite{shen2023hugginggpt} and Auto-GPT~\cite{AutoGPT}.
+Recent efforts have been made to enhance the context generation ability of LLMs in specific domains by incorporating external knowledge~\cite{mialon2023augmented}.
+One group of approaches leverages external modules, such as Visual ChatGPT~\cite{wu2023visual}, HuggingGPT~\cite{shen2023hugginggpt} and Auto-GPT~\cite{AutoGPT}.
 They highly rely on the LLM's prompting management and the availability of external tools or applications.
 However, such external modules are not always available when it comes to domain-specific scenarios.
 Another group of approaches is retrieval-augmented~\cite{Liu_LlamaIndex_2022,guu2020retrieval,izacard2022few,shi2023replug}, which leverages retrieval-based methods like BM25~\cite{robertson2009probabilistic} and dense passage retrieval (DPR)~\cite{karpukhin2020dense}.
 This approach retrieves relevant data or text chunks, which are then used as additional context to incorporate domain-specific knowledge with LLMs, thus improving their performance.
-However, they may not be able to handle complex queries that require information from multiple sources or modalities.
+However, they may not be able to handle complex questions that require information from multiple sources or modalities.
 Our method is able to comprehend complex questions and provide comprehensive domain-specific knowledge without the ``quote out of context'' issue.